 Brown rice contains nutritious bran and germ.
 But…it’s trickier to cook than normal rice.
-If you want that superbly cooked healthy brown rice every time, get automatic rice cookers.
-You’ll find these are the best rice cookers for brown rice.
-Here I cover the ins and outs of ‘smart’ rice cookers, and review popular models in this range.
+If you want that superbly cooked healthy brown rice every time, automatic rice cookers are the answer.
+You’ll find these are popular as the best rice cookers for brown rice, but what about the inner cooking pots?
+Here I look at rice cookers with uncoated inner pots and the benefits of choosing these over the nonstick kind.

 In a hurry?